catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 Network Setup
 =============

-Let's create a network called ``vrrp-net`` where we can run our highly available hosts:
+First, create a network called ``vrrp-net`` where you can run your highly available hosts:

 .. code-block:: bash